-With the start of the 2019 season, interest in Streaming sites is increasing.
+With the continuation of the 2019 season into 2020, interest in Streaming sites is increasing.
 Not everyone can be in front of the TV during a game, so this is where live streaming comes in handy.
 It's a popular feature that many people use to watch their favorite sports.
 In previous years NFL games were only available via broadcast TV streamed to selected TV channels like FOX, CBS, NBC, and ESPN or the more straightforward option – cable.
 Now you can watch the game on streaming sites, betting apps or betting sites, and more.
 Unfortunately, not all platforms are legal.
 To help you out, we've compiled a list of legitimate streaming sites you can use.
 This list is only for sites from the United States.

 NFL Legal Streaming Sites: Watching and listening to NFL games without cable